hellcp/bugzilla.github.io/_posts/2007-05-09-release-of-bugzilla-3.0.md

 ---
-id: release30
 date: 2007-05-09
 title: Release of Bugzilla 3.0!
 author: Bugzilla Team
+categories:
+- Releases
 ---

-In 1998, the first open-source version of Bugzilla, 2.0, was released to the world without much fanfare, just [this little post](https://groups.google.com/group/netscape.public.mozilla.announce/browse_thread/thread/b52aa841db9f7e9b/f10c0f781841f10d#f10c0f781841f10d) on the <kbd>netscape.public.mozilla.announce</kbd> newsgroup.
+In 1998, the first open-source version of Bugzilla, 2.0, was released to the world without much fanfare, just [this little post](https://groups.google.com/group/netscape.public.mozilla.announce/browse_thread/thread/b52aa841db9f7e9b/f10c0f781841f10d#f10c0f781841f10d) on the `netscape.public.mozilla.announce` newsgroup.

 Nine years later, Bugzilla is used by thousands of companies around the world with millions of total users.
 It has become the de-facto standard in open-source bug tracking.
 Thousands of companies have moved away from their costly commercial bug-tracking systems to Bugzilla, usually finding Bugzilla more flexible and more full-featured than the system they'd been paying thousands or hundreds of thousands of dollars for, and proving that open source software really can produce a competitive product.